-We all want to take care of our bodies, and that’s why we’re more health conscious today than ever before.
-When we think of taking care of our bodies, we think about eating right, exercise, and access to healthcare.
+We all want to take care of our bodies, and that’s why we’re more health-conscious today than ever before.
+When we think of taking care of our bodies, we think about eating right, exercising, and access to healthcare.
 That’s why we’ve seen healthier menu items pop up across the country, and even a push to make access to healthcare easier for Americans with the Affordable Care Act.
 However, what many people fail to realize is there’s more to health than that, there are outside factors that affect us known as social determinants of health.

 Social determinants of health are not new, in fact, they have been around forever.
 Healthy People 2020 is a campaign run by the federal government that aims to bring about a higher level of health equity in the US.
 Social determinants of health are more important than many realize, but what exactly are they, and how do they affect you?

 A Basic Understanding Of Social Determinants Of Health

 As the name suggests, social determinants of health are a combination of personal, social, environmental, and economic factors that all play a role in one’s health.
 These social determinants inevitably cause a disparity in health equity, and the importance of these factors cannot be ignored.

 Social determinants of health are found all around us, something as simple as the neighborhood you grew up in could play a huge role in your health.
 Let’s take a look at an example to gain a greater understanding of these determinants of health.

 A good example of a social determinant of health is your economic stability.
 Economic stability includes your employment status, housing stability, and even your overall health.
 A lack of economic stability can lead to higher levels of stress and anxiety, which over time will lead to deteriorated health.
 So while you may have the same access to healthcare as others or even access to the same healthy food and exercise options, your socioeconomic status plays a role in your health and is considered a social determinant of health.

 Social Determinants Of Health According To The CDC and WHO